RareSkills/blog/invariant-testing-solidity/invariant-testing-solidity.md

 The test still passes, but this time the number of `runs`, `calls`, and `revert` is significantly higher than usual because we have modified it in our config.
 You can choose to use any number from zero to `uint32.max`.

-If we set the `runs` parameter to a number greater than `uint32`, foundry would throw an error when we try to run the test.
+If we set the `runs` parameter to a number greater than `uint32`, Foundry would throw an error when we try to run the test.

 For example, let’s set it to 23000000000000 and try to run the test.